JustinMi/JustinMi.github.io/_posts/2017-04-28-migrating-sql-databases.md

 ```
 If you are using a virutal environment for Python, make sure you have `pip` installed in your virtual environment before using the `pip` commands above, or else the dependencies will be installed globally.

-`mysql-connector-python' is a self-contained driver that enables Python programs to interface with MySQL databases. `MySQL-python` is another database connector option.
-The difference between the two is that `mysql-connector-python' is written in Python while `MySQL-python` is written in C. I suggest to use `MySQL-python` because it is
+`mysql-connector-python` is a self-contained driver that enables Python programs to interface with MySQL databases. `MySQL-python` is another database connector option.
+The difference between the two is that `mysql-connector-python' is written in Python while `MySQL-python` is written in C. I suggest to use `MySQL-python` because it is faster with almost all SQL commands.
+The downside is that it is not compliant with Python 3.

 Finally, in your `settings.py` file in your app, change the `DATABASES` section to match the following:
 ```python